Balancing Smart Growth and Affordability

 6-Month Savings Program

-All residential customers are automatically enrolled in our cost-effective six-month savings program.
+When possible residential customers are automatically enrolled in our cost-effective six-month savings program.
 This program reduces treatment charges associated with outdoor water use since most of this usage doesn’t enter the sewer system/require wastewater treatment.

 Our six-month savings period begins after meters are read in April and ends when meters are read in October.